-As of 30 June 2015, the Group served clients at more than 122 branch offices and client centres throughout the Czech Republic and employed approximately 2,700 full-time employees.
-As of 30 June 2015, the total assets of the Group exceed CZK 232 billion and the share capital of the Group stood at CZK 11.06 billion.
+As of 30 June 2014, the Group served clients at more than 123 branch offices and client centres throughout the Czech Republic and employed approximately 2,700 full-time employees.
+As of 30 June 2014, the total assets of the Group exceed CZK 200 billion and the share capital of the Group stood at CZK 11.06 billion.

-As of 30 June 2015, the Group had CZK 167.879 billion of customer deposits and CZK 185.161 billion of customer loans.
+As of 30 June 2014, the Group had CZK 144.57 billion of customer deposits and CZK 167.07 billion of customer loans.

 The Group is a part of the Austrian financial group comprising Raiffeisen Bank International AG (RBI) and its subsidiaries (RBI Group), which has provided financial services for over 140 years and is one of the strongest financial companies operating in the field of commercial and investment banking in Central and Eastern Europe (CEE).
-In this region the RBI Group operates in 15 markets where it serves over 14,800,000 clients at more than 2,781 business premises.
+In this region the RBI Group operates in 15 markets where it serves over 14,000,000 clients at more than 2,900 business premises.

 The Issuer has received a variety of both domestic and foreign awards recognising the quality of its banking services.
 In 2013 as well as 2014, the Issuer was named the bank with the best mortgage sales in Mystery shopping researches made regularly by Market Vision s.r.o. on the Czech mortgage market.
 The mobile application "eKonto Mobile" was named the best financial mobile application of the year 2013 and in the Safe Loan Navigator competition, the Issuer successfully defended the first place which it holds since the year 2012.
 In addition, the eKonto product has a solid and stable position that was assessed in several surveys as being one of the best "retail banking" accounts in the Czech Republic.
-In the 7th year of Hospodarske noviny award The Best Bank of the Year 2015, the Issuer won the category "The Most Client-Friendly Bank of the Year 2015" and came third in the main category Best Bank of the Year 2015.